Creative Writing Clubs and Tutoring Services

 It takes three students minimum to have an online writing club.
 Club meeting times are shorter for fewer kids.
 The meeting time for three students is 75 minutes.
 For four or more students, 90 minutes.
 Therefore, if you lose a member of your four-student writing club, your club sessions will be reduced in time by 15 minutes.
-If you have a writing club of three members and you lose a child, the two remaining families must split the payment for the missing member in order to continue the club until they get a third member to join the club.
+(Don’t worry, the students don’t lose any game time in the 15-minute reduction – it comes off of Share Time).
+For the rare occasion that only two students are in a club, the sessions are 60 minutes.

 We do not require long term commitment to our services.
 You can join or exit writing clubs or tutoring at any time, but refunds are only given if we receive advanced communication of departure.
 For writing clubs, any advanced tuition that you paid for the next unused month will be refunded to you if you drop out mid-quarter.
 For private tutoring, all advanced payments as of the following week after your departure will be refunded.
 If you join a writing club late in a quarter, your tuition will be pro-rated.